Maddocent/ilc_r_workshop/README.md

 To get all the files needed for the workshop follow the steps below:

+ Follow these steps first before continuing

 -> Go to www.github.com

- -> Create a user name and pasword for yourself
+-> Create a user name and password for yourself

 -> Log in to github

 -> go to www.github.com/maddocent/ilc_r_workshop

 -> Fork this repo to your own account

- -> Choose a new project (File -> New Project) in RStudio "Version Control"
+-> Choose "File" -> "New Project" -> "Version Control"

 -> Paste the link to YOUR FORK of the repo in the "url" field, and press enter

- -> The files will appear in your project
+-> Fetching the files will start and the files will appear in your project

 Creative Commons: Marc A.T.
 Teunis, 2016